top of page

 Lifting & Carrying Assessment

 The MAC Tool (Manual Handling Assessment Chart) is designed to help understand, interpret and categorize the level of risk of the various known risk factors associated with lifting, carrying and team handling activities, and check the effectiveness of any risk reduction measures.
-It incorporates a numerical and a colour-coding score system to highlight high risk Manual Handling tasks.
-It is appropriate for assessing loads above 8kg.

 download.jpg